Greenere/faceswap/readme.md

 <img width=100% src="imgs/intracoder.png" style="float:center"/>

 The "intracoder" is a pair of autoencoders trained and used with swapped decoder.
-I adopt the most common structure of stacked convolutional layers.
+I adopt the most common structure of stacked convolutional layers[^1].

 The shared encoder is deeper than seperate decoder as shown.
 It's designed under the presumption that the deep layer contains more abstract information of input and shallow layer contains more concrete information of input.